 2. Make choices that nourish you

-Choose foods you enjoy that you know are nutrient dense and nourishing for your body.
-For example, buy your favourite fruits to snack on during the week.
+Choose foods you enjoy that you know are nutrient-dense and nourishing for your body.
+For example, buy your favorite fruits to snack on during the week.
 Or look for some healthy alternatives such as nuts like iHerb’s Navitas Naturals Organic Cashew Nuts.
 Click here for latest prices.

 Get started with meal planning, if you haven’t already.
 Without planning, it’s much easier to make poor food choices.
 This is because you’ll reach the stage of being hungry and will end up grabbing whatever you have on hand.

 Be sure to include a source of protein and fat with every meal.
 This will help you to feel satiated and less likely to feel like you want something else just a short time after your meal.

 When you focus on optimal nutrition choices from a wide variety of foods your cravings for ‘quick fixes’ will usually decrease.
 I also highly recommend this free guide to crushing your sugar cravings from my friend Izzie.